AdaCore/training_labs_solar_system/README.md

 # Prerequisites

-Alire installed
-A GNAT compiler installed, if you don't have one, Alire can install the FSF version.
+Alire installed.
+The GNAT compiler, if you don't have one, Alire can install the FSF version.
+GNAT Studio.
+If you don't have it you can download it from a github release.
-A

 # Run the "getting started" example